The entries for people & families with the surname Bentley are gathered together in this SideTrack.

 Children:

-a stone mason /
+He was a shunter / a stone mason / a broker.

 In 1896, he married Margaret Nevens [1877-19??] in Halifax.